Over Fluxing in Transformer

 N = Turns /Phase

-The flux travels through the magnetic core and it gets linked to the secondary coil.
+The flux travels through the magnetic core, and it gets linked to the secondary coil.
 Practically, all the flux produced in the primary does not link to the secondary.
-Some parts of the magnetic flux links to the primary coil and other parts of the transformer.
-The flux that does not link to both primary and secondary coils is known as the leakage flux.
+Some parts of the magnetic flux link to the primary coil and other parts of the transformer.
+The flux that does not link to primary and secondary coils is the leakage flux.
 The losses in the transformer increase with an increase in the leakage flux.
-The useful flux that links to the secondary coil induces a voltage in the secondary according to the Faraday’s Law of Electromagnetic Induction.
+The useful flux that links to the secondary coil induces a voltage in the secondary, according to Faraday’s Law of Electromagnetic Induction.
 The voltage induced in the secondary coil is

 Es= -N dΦ/dt